 Now came the fun part.
 We visited the Central meat and fish market.

 We then go to a great store.
-It specialises in products from the region / Isle of Lesvos.
+It specializes in products from the region / Isle of Lesvos.
 Explorason learns the origin of Lesbianism at this point.
 He finds this fascinating, and it is the key retaining information from the day – I find that funny!

 We try all sorts of delights.
 Olive Oils, Honey, Feta Cheese and much more.
 I miss out on my Donkey Milk Soap.
 I meant to go back for it and completely forgot.
-Oh I want my Donkey milk soap so much – if I get back to Athens I am definitely heading to this store at 27 Athenas Street, Athens.
+Oh, I want my Donkey milk soap so much – if I get back to Athens I am definitely heading to this store at 27 Athenas Street, Athens.